Skip to content

 Canvas Audience Paths allow you to intuitively filter and segment users on a large scale with strategic priority-based user-groupings.

-This Canvas component replaces the need to create excessive audience-based full steps, allowing you to combine what might have been 8 full components into one!
-The Audience Paths component will help you simplify user targeting while clearing up your Canvases from unnecessary clutter and complexity.
+This Canvas component replaces the need to create excessive audience-based full steps, allowing you to combine what might have been eight full components into one.
+This helps you simplify user targeting while clearing up your Canvases from unnecessary clutter and complexity.

 Audience Paths are similar to sorting funnels with ranking criteria.
-Users will be evaluated for each criterion in priority order and be sent down the path of the highest-ranking criteria they qualify.
-This means there will never be any ambiguity as to where users will go, and what messages they will receive.
+Users are evaluated for each criterion in priority order and sent down the path of the highest-ranking criteria they qualify.
+This reduces ambiguity of where users will go and what messages they will receive.
 Note that the rankings aren’t editable after launch.

 With Audience Paths, you can:

-• Send users down different paths based on audience criteria.
+• Send users down different Canvas paths based on audience criteria.

 • Assign priority to different audience groups, so your messages get to the correct users.